Prussian Crusade: Later campaigns

 The Prussian populace retained many of their traditions and way of life, especially after the Treaty of Christburg protected the rights of converts.
 The Prussian uprisings led to the crusaders only applying these rights to the most powerful converts, however, and the pace of conversion slowed.
 After the Prussians were militarily defeated in the second half of the 13th century, they were gradually subjected to Christianization and cultural assimilation during the following centuries as part of the monastic state of the Teutonic Knights.
-With the fall of Acre and Outremer and the securing of Prussia, the Order then turned its focus against Christian Pomerellia, which separated Prussia from imperial Pomerania, and against pagan Lithuania.
+With the fall of Acre and Outremer and the securing of Prussia, the Order then turned its focus against Christian Pomerelia, which separated Prussia from imperial Pomerania, and against pagan Lithuania.